bullmoose20/MK-Docs/docs/komet/guides/ratings.md

    ![](images/ratings-06.png)

 * Three different ratings on the poster, all IMDb; All while the Plex UI still shows RT icons.
 * Note that the existing RT ratings numbers (`93%` and `96%`) display on the poster as `9.3` and `9.6`.
-This is happening because we just told Komet that those ratings were IMDb, and IMDb ratings are on a 1-10 scale.
-Komet doesn't "know" where those numbers are from, it just does what it's told to do and places the value (critic/audience/user) in that rating box.
+This is happening because we just told Kometa that those ratings were IMDb, and IMDb ratings are on a 1-10 scale.
+Kometa doesn't "know" where those numbers are from, it just does what it's told to do and places the value (critic/audience/user) in that rating box.
-* That first overlay showing an IMDb rating of `9.3` is not evidence that Komet pulled the wrong IMDb rating; it just shows that it has been told to display the number in the critic rating box (whatever that number is) as an IMDb rating.
-All three of those overlays mean the same thing; Komet read a number from a field and stuck it on the poster formatted as requested.
+* That first overlay showing an IMDb rating of `9.3` is not evidence that Kometa pulled the wrong IMDb rating; it just shows that it has been told to display the number in the critic rating box (whatever that number is) as an IMDb rating.
+All three of those overlays mean the same thing; Kometa read a number from a field and stuck it on the poster formatted as requested.

 #### Update User Ratings